-The Business Plan financial model created and supported by the Chartered Institute of Housing enables us to forecast income and expenditure and their impacts on the financial health of the HRA over a 30 year period.
+The Business Plan financial model created and supported by the CIH enables us to forecast income and expenditure and their impacts on the financial health of the HRA over a 30 year period.

 There are a number of factors which will have a significant impact on the HRA finances.
 Scenario Testing is important in order to assess the relative scale and impact of changes from the base assumptions in the HRA Business Plan financial model.